-7.5 Controlling Mind and Procedures
+8.5 Controlling Mind and Procedures

-There need to be clear responsibilities during both planned and unplanned disruption.
-Procedures for handling them should be documented and then reviewed after the event to improve quality and consistency.
-Passenger interests should be a clear part of this review, through an extended stakeholder panel (Transport Focus and Railfuture may be able to assist here).
+There needs to be clear responsibilities during both planned and unplanned disruption, Procedures for handling them should be documented and then reviewed after the event to improve quality and consistency.
+Passenger interests should be a clear part of this review, through an extended stakeholder panel (Passenger Focus and Railfuture may be able to assist here).

-7.6 Compensation
+8.6 Compensation

 Disruption happens, and passengers have a right to compensation for disrupted journeys (identified under European PRO directives).
-This is improving and there are moves towards consistency - even a trial to identify affected passengers automatically and provide compensation is being trialled in the C2C franchise (results would be interesting).
-The issue of vouchers is also being questioned and the option of cash refund is now becoming the norm (or even default with some operators),
+This is improving and there are moves towards consistency - even a trial to identify affected passengers automatically and provide compensation is being trialed in the C2C franchise.
+The issue of vouchers is also being questioned and the option of cash refund is growing,

-There has been some additional compensation paid to passengers who have suffered delays due to long term upgrade work or disruption caused by operational problems.
+There have been some additional compensation paid to passengers who have suffered delays due to long term upgrade work or disruption caused by operational problems.